RX-M/guacamole/README.md

+![RX-M LLC][RX-M LLC]

 # RX-M Lab VM Guacamole Setup

+Using the base RX-M lab VM (see info [here](https://github.com/RX-M/classfiles/blob/master/lab-setup.md)), the following instructions will get you through adding VNC and Apache Guacamole so that the VM can be accessed via a web browser.

 Guacamole is separated into two pieces: guacamole-server, which provides the guacd proxy and related libraries, and guacamole-client, which provides the client to be served by your servlet container, usually Tomcat.

-guacamole-client is available in binary form, but guacamole-server (guacd) must (normally) be built from source, but we are going to extract it from a container.
+guacamole-client is available as a WAR, but guacamole-server (guacd) must be built from source.
+Docker can be used but we're not doing that here.

 ### 1. Install software & dependencies

-Tomcat requires Java to be installed on the so that any Java web application code can be executed.
-We can satisfy that requirement by installing OpenJDK.
-Guacamole relies on VNC and guacd has a number of dependencies for building and runtime.
+Tomcat requires Java to be installed; we can satisfy that requirement by installing OpenJDK.
+Guacamole relies on VNC and guacd has a number of dependencies to install.

 Update your apt-get package index and install Java, Tomcat, VNC and guacd dependencies:

 ```
 user@ubuntu:~$ sudo apt-get update

-user@ubuntu:~$ sudo apt-get install -y default-jdk tomcat8 vnc4server \
+user@ubuntu:~$ sudo apt-get install -y default-jdk tomcat8 authbind vnc4server \
 libcairo2-dev libjpeg-turbo8-dev libpng12-dev libossp-uuid-dev libvncserver-dev libwebp-dev
 ```

-Install and/or update gnome components:
+Install and/or update gnome components (our lab VM has a very minimal gnome install which unfortunately renders almost nothing in VNC):

 ```
 user@ubuntu:~$ sudo apt-get install --no-install-recommends ubuntu-desktop gnome-panel gnome-settings-daemon \